chamberlainlondon/chamberlainlondon.github.io/_portfolio/portfolio-3.md

 During the Spring 2024 Semester, I developed a Python program called "Resume Match."
 This tool aims to help individuals (primarily college students) improve their resumes by comparing them to a job application description and suggesting relevant keywords to include.

-The script uses several libraries, including [tkinter](https://docs.python.org/3/library/tkinter.html) for creating the graphical user interface (GUI), [nltk](https://www.nltk.org/) for natural language processing tasks such as tokenization, part-of-speech tagging, and lemmatization, and fitz from the [PyMuPDF](https://github.com/pymupdf/PyMuPDF) library for extracting text from PDF resumes.

 <style>
   blockquote {
     padding: 10px;